 Cheat with some Local Treats in Cashiers

-Famous for their not only delectable, but equally beautiful cupcakes, brownies and enlarged Pinwheel French Macaroons, Cream and Flutter, located in Cashiers, specializes in tasty treats made from scratch using only the best ingredients.
+Check our Crossroads Custard and Coldbrew, located in Cashiers, which features made fresh daily hand-crafted frozen custard in 24 Flavors and specializes in tasty treats made from scratch using only the best ingredients.
 Or, head over to Buck’s Coffee Café for a pick-me-up or homemade sweet treat.

 There are several ways to work up an appetite in Jackson County, and with this many mouthwatering dining options, you are going to need to take advantage of them.
 Partake in one of the many unbeatable outdoor adventures offered in the area.
 Grab a waterfall map from the local Jackson County Chamber & Visitor Center, located at 773 West Main Street in Sylva, or from the Cashiers Area Chamber & Visitor Center, located at 202 Highway 64W, Cashiers, NC 28717 and choose a hike appropriate for your skill level to discover one of the more than two dozen waterfalls in the area.
 Reference our Outdoor Adventure Itinerary for more outdoor recreation suggestions to enjoy during your visit.